Wealth management

 Benefits of tax-savvy strategic charitable donations

 Taxpayers who itemize deductions on their income tax returns can deduct charitable gifts up to 60% of adjusted gross income (AGI).
-Thing is, less than 10% of taxpayers itemize—a number that’s gone down thanks to the Tax Cuts and Jobs Act (TCJA) of 2017, which doubled the size of the standard deduction.3 Barring congressional action, the standard deduction will revert to pre-TCJA levels for the 2026 tax year.
-For 2025, however, it remains elevated—$15,000 for single filers and $30,000 for married filing jointly.4
+Thing is, less than 10% of taxpayers itemize—a number that’s gone down thanks to the Tax Cuts and Jobs Act (TCJA) of 2017, which doubled the size of the standard deduction.3 For 2026, the standard deduction is $16,100 for single tax filers and $32,200 for married filing jointly.4

 If you’re among the 90% of American taxpayers no longer itemizing, you may be missing out on income tax benefits from your charitable gifts.
 And, if you are itemizing, you may not be receiving as large a tax benefit as you had in previous years.